Easy Chicken Wings on a Blackstone Griddle

 I know the recipe says Blackstone wings but if I’m being totally honest I used my Weber Griddle because I left my Blackstone at my parent’s house.
 Any griddle or flat-top style grill will work.

-You want to preheat the griddle to medium heat for about 15 minutes so the flat top is nice and hot.
+Preheat the griddle to medium heat for about 15 minutes so the flat top is nice and hot.

-Once preheated, you can drizzle on a bit of olive oil.
+Once preheated, you can drizzle a bit of olive oil.
 It will help ensure your wings don’t stick to the surface and help the skin on the chicken get a little extra crispy.

 4. The cook